Open-source software: "Open" versus "free" versus "free and open"

 According to Feller et al. (2005), the terms "free software" and "open-source software" should be applied to any "software products distributed under terms that allow users" to use, modify, and redistribute the software "in any manner they see fit, without requiring that they pay the author(s) of the software a royalty or fee for engaging in the listed activities."

 Despite initially accepting it, Richard Stallman of the FSF now flatly opposes the term "Open Source" being applied to what they refer to as "free software".
 Although he agrees that the two terms describe "almost the same category of software", Stallman considers equating the terms incorrect and misleading.
 Stallman also opposes the professed pragmatism of the Open Source Initiative, as he fears that the free software ideals of freedom and community are threatened by compromising on the FSF's idealistic standards for software freedom.
 The FSF considers free software to be a subset of open-source software, and Richard Stallman explained that DRM software, for example, can be developed as open source, despite that it does not give its users freedom (it restricts them), and thus does not qualify as free software.

+Software ownership

+Open-source software is owned by its authors who retain the copyright, from which they confer the right to use, modify and redistribute the software through the use of license.
+Without external agreements, contributions are owned by their authors resulting in copyright being shared among contributors.
+In this legal context, some projects use Contributor License Agreement (CLA) or a copyright assignment agreement to keep control over the copyright of the project, providing the ability to relicense the software under different terms.
+Some types of open source software are therefore described as proprietary software.